Chayandev/Final_Project_IAC/README.md

    Right know you can download the apk of this app given below [APK](https://github.com/Chayandev/Final_Project_IAC/tree/master/APK/cloud-councelage-compass-release.apk)

+  ### Guide :

+  *Click on the Blue APK , you will be directed to the apk file location now right side click on the download raw file.*

+  *After Downloading the Apk , give permission(anyway install) to install this app .*

+  *Enable Internet for Using this app.*

 ```diff
 - 🛑NOTE:- All sensitive credentials or API keys (dialog flow and Firebase real time authentication and Storage) are not included in the repository , need to set up their own credentials to use the projec
 ```